patelvasu43/KafkaWithdotNetcore/README.md

-# KafkaWithdotNetcore
-Kafka integration with dotnet core
+# Kafka integration with dotnet core

-configure kafka server on https://customer.cloudkarafka.com/instance
+configure kafka using cloud server at https://customer.cloudkarafka.com/instance

 it is developer free registration.